jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 binary driver, you have a XRandR configuration and can go ahead.
 *MapToOutput* takes an output name as parameter and then adjusts the coordinate transformation matrix to the screen size of that output.
-The monitor names can be obtained with the *xrandr* tool.
-In this example, the three available outputs are "VGA1", "LVDS1" and "DVI1".
+The monitor names can be obtained with the *xrandr* tool (e.g. *VGA1*).
 To map a tool to the VGA monitor, simply run:

 ` xsetwacom set "device name" MapToOutput VGA1`